yushisalvador/yushisalvador/README.md

 - Typescript
 - Vue

-I'm currently working as a full stack software developer for a startup in Japan, and volunteering as a frontend developer for Mamoru.
+I'm currently working as a full stack software developer for a startup in Japan.

 #### Interests:
 - New frameworks 👀